skeswa/resume/README.md

 Pages' table feature is how I achieve the mosaic-style layout of my paragraphs - although, in retrospect, having MS Word would have probably made all of this dramatically easier.

-If you have any suggestion for enhancements or improvements, drop me an issue or PR.
+If you have any suggestions for enhancements or improvements, drop me an issue or a PR.